prashantacharya/BigOmega/contents/Recursion/recursion.md

 So as I said, recursive function calls itself until some condition is met.
 They are **base case** and **recursive case**.

 ### Base Case
 The base case is the case when the function stops calling itself and returns some value which stops its recurring operation.
 For example, in the case of a countdown, when the value of the counter is set to 1, it must exit the function.
-To do that we can simply return without returning anything i.e. null.
+To do that we can simply return without returning anything i.e. null/undefined.

 ```js
 function countDownFrom(n){